dirigible-io/dirigible-io.github.io/docs-help/docs/development/concepts/extensions.md

 Extensions
 ---

-An `Extension` is the plug-in in the custom module, which extends the core functionality.
+An extension is the plug-in in the custom module, which extends the core functionality.
 It is a simple JSON formated `*.extension` file and can be placed anywhere in your project.

 ```json
 {